 Contact Form 7 Spam Approach #2 – Google reCaptcha

 While the first approach is very effective — an even more effective approach is to use Google reCAPTCHA, which adds a simple checkbox to your contact form.
 Google reCAPTCHA stops spam by having humans check the box, confirming they are not robots.

 If would like to install Google reCAPTCHA on your website, you need to register your site with Google and get your API pair.
-To register, simply visit the Google reCaptcha page and click “Get reCAPTCHA.”
-After registering your site, get the site key and the secret key.
+To register, simply visit the Google reCaptcha page and click “My reCAPTCHA.”
+Register your site, and get the site key and the secret key.

 To integrate Google reCAPTCHA with Contact Form 7, go to Contact > Integration.
 Select “Configure Keys” and copy in the site key and secret key and save them.